Heaven or Las Vegas: Release and artwork

 The band wanted a visual representation that would capture "the ethereal", according to Guthrie.
 Paul West, of the design studio Form, previously worked with Cocteau Twins on the cover for Blue Bell Knoll.
 West recruited photographer Andy Rumball, and the pair experimented with various materials to generate a "textural and otherworldly" effect.
-The final artwork is a long exposure of Christmas tree lights against a colour backdrop, with its typography produced by hand on an acetate overlay.
-Rob Morton of The New York Sun described it as "a colorful swash of Vegas neon swirling against a deep blue and red sky.
+The result was a long exposure of Christmas tree lights against a colour backdrop, with its typography produced by hand on an acetate overlay.
 Much of the original artwork was later destroyed in a flood.